LiskArchive/lips/proposals/lip-define_new_transaction_schema.md

 ### New Property Names

 All properties in the proposed transaction schema are equivalent to the ones defined in [LIP 0028][lip-0028].
-The only changes are the replace of identifiers by the corresponding names and the update of terminology according to the [LIP "Update Lisk SDK modular blockchain architecture"][lip-update-lisk-sdk-modular-architecture] (renaming a module asset to a command and a transaction `asset` property to `params`).
+The only changes are the replacement of identifiers by the corresponding names and the update of terminology according to the [LIP "Update Lisk SDK modular blockchain architecture"][lip-update-lisk-sdk-modular-architecture] (renaming a module asset to a command and a transaction `asset` property to `params`).
 Overall, `moduleID` is replaced by `module`, `assetID` is replaced by `command` and `asset` is renamed to `params`.

 ## Specification